Have you recently searched for your company on Google and saw that your competitors were outranking you?

 Take the time to build a website that’s optimized for local SEO, properly fill out your GMB listing, and the rankings will come.

 #7: Google is Testing Your Local SEO Strategy

 Your website rankings will vary wildly on a day-to-day basis.

-It’s better to look at long-term trends rather than worrying about daily movement with your website rankings.
+It’s better to look at long-term trends rather than worrying about daily movement.

-Google is regularly changing what’s displayed as the search engine results.
+Google is regularly changing what’s displayed for the search engine results.